 Philippe Tremblay has been practising commercial litigation since his admission to the Bar in 1987.

-Mr. Tremblay also has extensive experience with the legal issues involved in the competitive bidding process and litigation relating to that process, a field in which he has represented and advised many clients in various industries and regulatory contexts.
+In addition, Mr. Tremblay has extensive experience with respect to the legal issues and disputes involved in the competitive bidding process, a field in which he has represented and advised many clients in the past, in various industries and regulatory contexts.

-- The Best Lawyers in Canada in the field of Construction law, 2018
+- The Best Lawyers in Canada in the field of Construction law, since 2015

 - LL.B., Université Laval, 1986